fr33lo/dfu-user/README.md

 Automatically download, manage, and update local files from Discord channels with ease using your personal Discord account.

-Based on the [Discord bot](https://github.com/fr33lo/dfu) of the same name.
+Want to run it on the server side?
+Try out the OG, [DFU](https://github.com/fr33lo/dfu)!

 ## Overview